png-tricia/Enterprise-Java---A2/README.md

 Part 8: Proof of Completion <br>
 [I am going to omit this part and provide images here instead]

-Use of New Material must be discussed with Professor prior to using. <br>
+Use of New Material must be discussed with Professor prior to using.<br>
 Use of JavaScript and other languages is prohibited.
+Code is expected to be functional using Spring Boot, Thymeleaf, and H2.

 ## The Final Product:
 ![screencapture-localhost-8080-2025-01-28-15_37_42](https://github.com/user-attachments/assets/ed62d69e-2388-4645-8f4e-70f6c72ff0be)